Peterhague/CI-_MS2_Minesweeper/README.md

 </details>

 <p><em>10.
-As a responsible adult, I want to be able to test the games quickly and easily to make sure they are engaging but educational.</em></p>
+As a responsible adult, I want to be able to test the games quickly and easily to make sure they are engaging but
+    educational and provide ample feedback.</em></p>
 <table>
 <tr>
 <th>Feature</th>